RaulSN33/PortfolioBacktester/README.md

 #### `signals_df` — Weights DataFrame *(required)*

-A `pd.DataFrame` where:
+A `pd.DataFrame` with the following structure:
-- **Index**: asset identifiers (e.g., ticker symbols)
+- **Index** (rows): asset identifiers (e.g., ticker symbols)
-- **Columns**: rebalancing dates as `datetime` objects
+- **Columns**: rebalancing dates as `datetime` objects, one per rebalancing event
-- **Values**: portfolio weights at each rebalancing date
+- **Values**: portfolio weight for each asset on each rebalancing date

-Each column represents a rebalancing event.
-The weights in that column are applied from that date until the next rebalancing date.
+Each column is a rebalancing date.
+The weights defined in that column are applied starting on that date and drift naturally until the next rebalancing date.
 Weights do not need to sum to 1 — long-short and leveraged portfolios are supported by simply providing the appropriate signed or >1 weights.

-Example structure:
+Example structure (assets as rows, rebalancing dates as columns):

 ```
        2017-06-08  2017-09-11  2018-01-31  ...
 XLB          0.00        0.00        0.00
 XLE          1.00        1.00        0.00
 XLF          0.00        0.00        0.00
 XLK          0.00        0.00        0.00
 ...
 ```